tigershi/spring-boot-netty-http-web/README.md

 * support HTTPS
 * support use @NettyRestController as controller
 * integrate with spring-boot seamlessly
-* netty have a advantage in profermance
+* netty have a advantage in performance
 * reduce web container and jar dependency
 * similar with springmvc，easy to learn
 * support path value configure use annotation
 * support parameter annotation and parameter auto-inject
-* support epoll and io_uring in linux os
+* support epoll and io_uring in linux OS

 # quick start